raghavraj-27/raghavraj-27/README.md

 ****

 ## About me
-I am sophomore at Birla Institute of Technology, Mesra, Patna Campus currently pursuing my bachelor degree in Information Technology.
+I am a third-year student at Birla Institute of Technology, Mesra, Patna Campus currently pursuing my bachelor degree in Information Technology.
 I love to solve problems related to Data Structures and Algorithms.
 I have always loved to sit in front of computer and learn things from it by doing practical.
 I have just started exploring this Open Source field and just by starting it has taught me a lot of things by which my love for open source has been increased a lot.

 - 🔭 I’m currently working on Full Stack Development
 - 🌱 I’m currently learning ReactJS and Python